Acme: A Research Framework for Distributed Reinforcement Learning: Author Contributions Acknowledgments

-We'd like to thank Yannis Assael and Vaggelis Margaritis for a great deal of graphical feedback on this work.
-We'd also like to thank Jackie Kay, David Budden, and Siqi Liu for help on an earlier version of this codebase.
+We would also like to thank Matthieu Geist and Adrien Ali Ta\"iga for their valuable feedback on this manuscript.
+Thanks also to Yannis Assael and Vaggelis Margaritis for a great deal of graphical feedback on this work and Jackie Kay, David Budden, and Siqi Liu for help on an earlier version of this codebase.